 Why You Have to be Careful?

-While convenience is a major perk for smart homes, the other side of the coin here is the security breaches that steal away your privacy.
+While convenience is a significant perk for smart homes, the other side is the security breaches that steal your privacy.
 For example, if you have a smart camera at your home that is continuously monitoring your house, it can also upload the footage on some server that could be hackable.
 So how to protect your smart home from hackers?

 So what can you do to secure your smart home?
-Here are some of the best tips to protect your smart home from hackers.
+Here are some tips to protect your smart home from hackers.

-To protect your smart home from hackers, a basic idea is to have a very different password for every consideration you have.
+A fundamental principle for protecting your smart home from hackers is to use a unique password for each device you have.
 Smart products are connected to the software.
-While it could be convenient to have a similar password for each account, you could compare it to an individual serving the data on a plate to the hacker.
+While having a similar password for each account could be convenient, you could compare it to an individual serving the data on a plate to the hacker.

-There is plenty of great anti-virus software on the market, including some robust free options.
-Unfortunately, most smart home devices lack the computing power to run dedicated anti-virus software.
+There is plenty of excellent antivirus software on the market, including some robust free options.
+Unfortunately, most smart home devices lack the computing power to run dedicated antivirus software.

-But anti-virus protection works great for your tablets, laptops, and PCs to protect your smart home from hackers.
-While not exactly smart home devices, they are still part of the same network and could provide as much or more access to your private information and accounts.
+But antivirus protection works excellent for your tablets, laptops, and PCs to protect your smart home from hackers.
+While not precisely smart home devices, they are still part of the same network and could provide as much or more access to your private information and accounts.

-Anti-virus software is essential to protect your smart home from hackers and also to protect your home systems from malware that could lead to stolen data and financial information, as well as a host of other potential threats.
+Antivirus software is essential to protect your smart home from hackers and your home systems from malware that could lead to stolen data and financial information, as well as a host of other potential threats.

 Wi-Fi Security is Must